Part 26: "Here Comes Peter Cottontail" and Riley Sells Songs...

 What did he do with this contract?
 Maybe he was trying to impress someone, or I wonder if he scammed anyone with it.
 The contracts were in the boxes that were stored with Ted Ensslin in Porterville, California, and I doubt that family looked through these contracts with a skeptical eye.
 For all I know, Ted was convinced that my father's pen name was Jack Rollins.

 In part 19 of this blog, I attempted to list all the names Riley used during his long life.
 So, do I include "Jack Rollins"?
 Since this seems to be a strange case of identity theft, I think I won't count it.
-I had sent a copy of Dad's biography to this hillbilly site for an obituary.
+As mentioned, I'd sent a copy of Dad's biography to this hillbilly site for an obituary.
 Dad wrote that he used multiple stage names to see if he could "make a name for himself" under each name, sort of a personal challenge.
 He also said that to Kevin Coffey during a taped interview.